 To communicate the transformative property of the medium, Boston Valley brought four glazed terra cotta sculptures to the event.
 The lobster forms were created to display several glazes that have been used on building projects.
 The idea for the lobster sculptures stemmed from the 2019 ACAW when Darina Zlateva told a story about a blue lobster and the variety of body colors the species has.
 Terra cotta’s natural variance and its potential for transformation captures the unique variances of the lobster’s natural palette.
 When asked “Why lobsters?”
-Matt Taberski responded that Boston Valley wanted to capture the attention of attendees with glaze samples that were unusual and even absurd.
+Boston Valley responded that we wanted to capture the attention of attendees with glaze samples that were unusual and even absurd.

 “Architects constantly look for inspiration for their work online and away from the computer — by taking a walk, looking to nature, and looking beyond buildings.
 Instead of inundating them with catalogs, brochures and standard samples we wanted to do something unique and memorable.
 Since the lobster is a sea-creature that has an interesting form and colors, we decided that by creating these sculptures with different glazes, they would stand out and be inspiring.
 The production of these sculptures utilizes Boston Valley’s standard clay body to illustrate the high degree of surface detail that terra cotta is capable of capturing.”